 Example 1: Be creative and personal.

-Chef John Howie uses YouTube to respond to Yelp reviews of his restaurant, Seastar Seafood Restaurant and Raw Bar, in a creative and personable way.
+Chef John Howie uses YouTube to respond to reviews of his restaurant, Seastar Seafood Restaurant and Raw Bar, in a creative and personable way.
 This type of review response is advantageous for a few reasons.
-First, by posting these videos, Chef Howie reaches a broader audience than just Yelp users.
+First, by posting these videos, Chef Howie reaches a broader audience.
 Videos are also shared more often than other forms of media, so this can help increase visibility for the restaurant.

 Second, a response like this establishes the restaurant’s credibility — the chef is proving that he actually reads his reviews and values customer feedback because viewers can watch it happening for themselves.
 Finally, by responding to his reviews on video, Chef Howie is giving a face to his business.
 When customers and prospects feel like they know the chef, they are more inclined to return to Seastar Seafood Restaurant and Raw Bar time and time again.